 Oct 7, 2014

 Oct 7, 2014: Sea ice surrounding Antarctica reached a new record high extent this year, covering more of the southern oceans than it has since scientists began a long-term satellite record to map sea ice extent in the late 1970s.
-The upward trend in the Antarctic, however, is only about a...
+The upward trend in the Antarctic, however, is only...
 Read More

 Oct 6, 2014